 directly to the key contacts within each credit union.

 The CUCC has developed its business model to enable it to provide more supports to a wider number of credit unions.
-It is now funded through an annual financial contribution made by each credit union.
+Each subscribing credit union pays an annual subscription to avail of the compliance and/or risk advisory services.

 1. Does the service provided replace what our Compliance Officer